AAnderson163/aanderson163.github.io/README.md

 Current film student at **Georgia State University**.
 Working in the **Atlanta** Film industry.
 Current intern at **The Atlanta Film Society**.

-Desiring a job in Literary, Dramaturg, and New work Development.
+<p>Desiring a job in Literary, Dramaturg, and New work Development.

 ## Experience